-- Character requirements and Australian Value Statement– proof of a clean criminal record or good conduct
+- Character requirements and Australian Value Statement– proof of a clean criminal record.

 Probably the most popular among Americans is the temporary work visa, suitable for skilled workers whose skills and qualifications are officially recognized by the relevant assessing authority.
 For this type, it is also necessary to provide proof of sufficient healthcare arrangements.

-In addition to the required documents, it is also crucial to check what job opportunities are there for you before you decide to make this city your home.
-Given the prosperous economy in Sydney, it is highly likely that you will find several excellent options to choose from, no matter your qualifications.
-Another reason why job-hunting shouldn’t be much of a problem for you is that the labor force lacks skilled workers, so all qualified applicants are more than welcome.
+One of the most important things to do before you relocate is to check out job opportunities.
+Given the prosperous economy of the capital of New South Wales, it is highly likely that you will find several excellent options to choose from, no matter your qualifications.
+Additionally, the labor market lacks skilled workers, so all qualified applicants are more than welcome.

 Some of the thriving sectors that you should consider first include finance, education, healthcare, and information technology.
 Over the past few years, some other sectors have developed significantly, too, including mechanical engineering and the legal sector.
 Here are some of the top employers, according to Business News Australia: